 UVI Workstation – A Monster in the closet

-This week, the incredible UVI Workstation.
-This is a virtual instrument interface for PC or Mac that either runs in your DAW of choice or in stand-alone mode (32 & 64bit), perfect for live performance or when you run want to muck around with ideas quickly in the studio.
+This week, the incredible UVI Workstation, a virtual instrument interface for PC or Mac that can either run in your DAW of choice or in stand-alone mode (32 & 64bit), perfect for live performance or when you run want to muck around with ideas quickly in the studio.

 UVI Workstation is free to download and use, plus they give you a sample pack from their expansion libraries to play with – and its a pretty good selection.
 Even if you had no intention of buying anything, this alone is well worth the download and makes a great free instrument set for your collection.
 Sadly you would be only scratching the tip of the iceberg if that’s as far as you went.